mikeshutov/ResponsiveRecaptchaV2/readme.md

 - error: If you wish to start the recaptcha in error mode.
 - errorCustom: If you start the recaptcha in error mode what message you wish to display.
 - errorPosition: Where should the error be displayed.
 Available options are: top,bottom,left,right defaults to top.
+- mode: Which layout you wish to show the recaptcha in (horizontal,vertical) defaults to horizontal.

 ## Properties and Methods Available in the ResponsiveRecaptcha object
 # Properties: